Email Processing in Lua

 Requirements for the Script

-The script must contain a global function serving as an entry point for the message scanning module (Dr.Web MailD will call this function for processing a newly received message).
-The processing function should match the following call conventions:
+The script must contain a global function that is an entry point in the message scanning module (Dr.Web MailD calls this function to process all received messages).
+The processing function must comply with the following call conventions:

 1.Function name is rspamd_hook;

-2.The only argument is the RspamdContext table (provides access from the function to the information about the processed email message; see the table description below);
+2.The only argument is the RspamdContext table (provides access from the function to the information about the message being processed; see the table description below);

 3.The only return value is the completed RspamdResult table (see the table description below).
-The return value defines the response via RspamD.
+The return value defines the response via the RspamD protocol.

-An example of the correct definition of the script (here and after the ctx argument is an instance of the RspamdContext table):
+An example of the correct definition of the script (here and elsewhere the ctx argument is an instance of the RspamdContext table):

 function rspamd_hook(ctx)